If you like to work with heavy fabrics – and lots of them – you really need to take a look at the excellent Janome HD3000 Heavy Duty Sewing Machine.

 Quiet and Smooth-Running

 Instead of deafening you in the midst of your work, the Janome HD3000 purrs like a kitten.
-Compared to some of the cheaper heavy duty machines that we’ve tested, this is a real god-send.
+Compared to some of the cheaper heavy duty models that we’ve tested, this is a real god-send.

 For those of us who are prone to do our sewing in the dead of night — or simply share a house with others — not being worried about the noise your machine is making can only be a good thing.